Investor brief · Confidential · 2026

 LOOPDocs → Data → Logic → Decisions pipeline$299–1,799/moFull pipeline — extraction, model import, verification UI, correction flywheel

-Priced against underwriter time, not software.
+Priced against team time, not software.

 Starter